 If a prospective employee is applying for entry clearance under any of the following visa routes, they must provide a criminal record certificate from the relevant authority in any country (excluding the UK) where they have lived for 12 months or more (whether continuously or in total) in the 10 years prior to applying for a visa while aged 18 or over:

-• on the Skilled Worker route when applying to work in the education, health or social care sectors, where the rules list multiple occupation codes subject to this requirement, from managers and directors in health services to home carers and care workers
+- Skilled Worker route when applying to work in the education, health or social care sectors, where the rules list multiple occupation codes subject to this requirement.

-• as the dependent partner (aged over 18 years old) of the main applicant or principal visa-holder on the Skilled Worker route, either applying with the main applicant or separately
+- Dependent partner (aged over 18 years old) of the main applicant or principal visa-holder on the Skilled Worker route, either applying with the main applicant or separately.

-• as the dependent partner (aged over 18 years old) of a Tier 1 (Entrepreneur) or Tier 1 (Investor) already in the UK.
-Even though these routes are closed to new applicants, the dependent partners of existing visa-holders can still apply to join them in the UK, with no restrictions on undertaking work except as a professional sportsperson or sports coach.
+- Dependent partner (aged over 18 years old) of a Tier 1 (Entrepreneur) or Tier 1 (Investor) already in the UK.
+Even though these routes are closed to new applicants, the dependent partners of existing visa-holders can still apply to join them in the UK.

 For anyone being sponsored as a Skilled Worker, the requirement for Skilled Worker entry clearance applicants to produce a criminal record certificate is determined by the standard occupational classification (SOC) code attributed to their employment role in the UK.
 The online Home Office guidance on the application process for criminal records checks overseas provides a full list of the SOC codes subject to the requirement to obtain a criminal record certificate (last updated 23 October 2023).
 If you are sponsoring a migrant worker to undertake a job role in the UK on the Skilled Worker route, you will need to inform them of any requirement to obtain a criminal record certificate when you assign them their certificate of sponsorship and prior to them applying for their work visa.

 Visa applicants in all other immigration routes in the UK are not currently required to provide criminal record certificates.
-Additionally, those already in the UK who are seeking to extend their stay in one of the above categories are also not presently included.
+Those already in the UK who are seeking to extend their stay in one of the above categories are also not presently included.

 Who applies for an overseas criminal record check?